-At 39 years old Mia, a healthy young woman with four children, was diagnosed with breast cancer and underwent a lumpectomy, radiotherapy and a Tamoxifen regime.
+At 39 years old Mia, a healthy young woman with four children, was diagnosed with breast cancer and underwent a lumpectomy, radiotherapy and a hormone therapy regime.
 She recovered and stayed clear of the cancer until 2014 when it returned in the same breast.

 At this time Mia had separated from her partner and was mentally, physically and financially burnt out.
 Mia didn’t know how she was going to cope economically, could she afford more time off work?
 Could she afford to undergo complicated surgery resulting in full menopause at age 42?